Sanaz is an established practitioner in immigration, asylum and human rights law, with particular expertise in complex EU immigration.

 - Led by Anthony Metzer QC.
-The questions included in the Reference to the Court of Justice of the European Union include whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
-Furthermore, following the case of Sala the jurisdiction of the Tribunal in appeals by Extended Family Members and whether the Regulations are consistent with the Citizen’s Directive in this regard.
+Reference to the Court of Justice of the European Union.
+Issues: whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
+Furthermore, whether the removal of extended family members’ appeal rights is contrary to primary EU law.

 - YHS v SSHD (2019): 10 year lawful residence appeal.
 The Tribunal accepted the submissions made on behalf of the appellant that the gaps in lawful residence and the period of time spent outside the UK when the appellant was a minor did not interrupt lawful residence to exclude the appellant from the relevant rule.